LutherNavigator/manual/markdown/dev/scripts.md

 # Scripts

-The project repository contains a number of Python scripts which serve various purposes.
+The project repository contains several Python scripts which serve various purposes.
 All scripts are located in the `/scripts` directory.
 The majority of them use `argparse`, and will print a help message when the `-h` flag is used.
 Many of the scripts rely on the `.env` file in the root of the repository in order to execute as intended.

 ## Admin